Mohammad Shakir Kargar

-Biography
+Early life and education

 Shaker Kargar was born on 2 February 1967 in Andkhoy District, Faryab province (Afghanistan).
 His father - Abdul Rasul Kargar - is a famous teacher and a mayor of the city Andkhoy.

 Mohammad Shaker started his primary education in 1973 at Andkhoy central school, and then continued his secondary education at Shah Shahid School in Kabul province and finally ended a high school at Abu Muslim Andkhoy with honour.

 For the higher education, he enrolled at the Kabul University in 1984.
 Then he received a scholarship for continued study at master level in the field of Rights and History at Governmental University of Hertsen Petersburg in 1991.
 Finally, M. Shaker received a doctorate in philosophical sciences.

 In 2011 Mohammad Shaker Kargar has received an Honorary doctorate in international law from The Herzen State Pedagogical University of Russia.